-To begin, cut holes about 2 inches apart in all directions around your tall, thin container.
+To begin, cut holes about two inches apart in all directions around your tall, thin container.
 Using hole drill bits will ensure a clean and circular opening that will be perfect for the plants.
 Next, line the interior walls with the landscape fabric and cut X-shaped slits where the fabric overlaps the opening to the holes.
-Fill the container with healthful soil and delicately push the roots of each plant into the openings on the sides of the bucket.
+Fill the container with healthy soil and delicately push the roots of each plant into the openings on the sides of the bucket.
 Place your strawberry tower in a bright, sunny area and water it daily to enjoy a fruitful harvest of strawberries each year.

 There are a multitude of ways to grow your own delicious strawberries right at home.
 These methods and tactics offer you a way to be creative and find what works best for you.
 By growing vertically, you not only save space but also create a stunning wall of beautiful plants to enjoy.
-From strawberry towers to hanging planters, it seems as though you can grow this delicious red fruit in any direction.
+From strawberry towers to hanging planters, you can grow this delicious red fruit in any direction.